wuhaozhe/audio2face_mm2023/README.md

 ## audio2face MM 2023

+This is the official code for MM2023 paper: *Speech-Driven 3D Face Animation with Composite and Regional Facial Movements.*

 Given a template 3D face, driven 3D face sequence, and driven speech audio, we synthesize 3D face sequence synchronized with the speech audio, and modulated by speech-independent factors of the driven 3D face sequence.

 ### Installation